-The oceanographic radar sensor uses robust IP68 circular M12 connector with 12 positions and a mating cable, both delivered standardly with the instrument.
+The snow level sensor uses robust IP68 circular M12 connector with 12 positions and a mating cable, both delivered standardly with the instrument.
 The connector and cable details are shown in Picture 1 while Table 2 gives a detailed description of each pin.

 Picture 1.
-Level Meter Connectors
+Snow Level Sensor Connectors